 Understanding Dengue Shock Syndrome: Symptoms and Treatment

-What is Dengue Shock Syndrome?
+What Are the Causes of Dengue Shock Syndrome?

-Symptoms of Dengue Shock Syndrome
+What are the Symptoms of Dengue Shock Syndrome?

 Recognizing the symptoms of Dengue Shock Syndrome early is pivotal for effective management.
 The progression from dengue fever to DSS is typically marked by the following symptoms: